This is Post 13 in the ‘Meditation Guidance’ series.

 When we follow the Indian convention and lay out the four brahmavihāras at the four points of the compass, we have upekṣā (pronounced upekshā), or Equanimity, in the eastern quadrant; muditā, or Appreciative Joy, in the southern quadrant; mettā, or Loving-Kindness, in the western quadrant; and, karunā, or Compassion, in the northern quadrant.
 These four archetypal attitudes of Consciousness are of such importance and of such universality, that it would not be unreasonable to think of them collectively as the Soul’s moral compass.

 I have spoken previously about Carl Jung’s intense excitement about his recognition of the mandala archetype and his discovery of the psychodynamics of the four functions of Consciousness, which showed how egoic consciousness inevitably creates a Shadow – an area, or areas, of ethical unconsciousness.
-Jung recognised that although, on the egoic level the development of the four functions is always one-sided, the mandala archetype, of which the four brahmavihāras provide such a good example, always provides us with a way of moving towards wholeness, and healing the egoic patterning that makes us blind to the ethical dimensions of life.
+Jung recognised that although, on the egoic level, the development of the four functions is always one-sided, the mandala archetype, of which the four brahmavihāras provide such a good example, always provides us with a way of moving towards balance and wholeness, and towards a healing of the egoic patterning that makes us blind to the ethical dimensions of life.

 The Buddha – the Greatest Ever Teacher of Self-Inquiry

 The fine details of how the Buddha taught meditation, or Mindfulness, or self-inquiry, could not be recorded – indeed nothing of his teachings was recorded for four whole centuries after his death.
-The writing down and then the repeated copying by hand of just the memorised fragments of the Buddha’s life and teachings triggered a cultural transformation in parts of India like nothing that the world had ever seen before, or has ever seen since – but those original Pali records are very fragmented and much that is of enormous significance was inevitably lost.
+The writing down and then the repeated copying by hand of the memorised fragments of the Buddha’s life and teachings triggered a cultural transformation in parts of India like nothing that the world had ever seen before, or has ever seen since – but that record – the Pali Canon – though enormous (more than ten times larger than the Bible) is very fragmented and much that is of enormous significance was inevitably lost.

 The Buddha’s Framework for Self-Inquiry